Leigh Janiak

-Leigh Anne Janiak (born February 1, 1980) is an American director and screenwriter who is known for directing the 2014 horror film Honeymoon and the Fear Street Trilogy.
+Leigh Anne Janiak (born February 1, 1980) is an American film director and screenwriter.
+She is best known for directing the horror films Honeymoon (2014) and the Fear Street trilogy (2021).

 Early life and education

-Janiak was born on February 1, 1980, in Ohio.
-She graduated from Mentor High School in Mentor, Ohio, where she was heavily involved in theater.
-She did an undergraduate course in comparative religion at New York University, before studying at the Gallatin School of Individualized Study and then at a graduate school at the University of Chicago, where she was studying for a PhD in Modern Jewish Literature but left without earning the degree.
+Janiak was born and raised in Ohio, U.S. She graduated from Mentor High School in Mentor, Ohio, where she was heavily involved in theater.

+She completed an undergraduate course in comparative religion at New York University, before studying at the Gallatin School of Individualized Study, and then at a graduate school at the University of Chicago, where she was studying for a PhD in Modern Jewish literature.
+Janiak left before completing her doctorate.